jvendettuoli/plot-planner/README.md

+# TEMPORARILY DOWN
+Unfortunately, the API that this project relys upon for data, Trefle, has permantly suspended all services.
+Work is being down to find alternative sources of data, and refactor existing code to match new data sources.
+This web app will remain up, but will be largly nonfunctional until changes are finalized.

 # Plot Planner
 Plot Planner is a web app that provides users the ability search through over 1 million plants sourced from [Trefle API](https://trefle.io/) and save those plants to customizable projects, wherein users can plot out their next planting project.